rjones-lf/iroha/docs/source/getting_started/index.rst

   git clone -b develop https://github.com/hyperledger/iroha --depth=1

-.. hint:: ``--depth-1`` option allows us to download only latest commit and save some time and bandwith.
+.. hint:: ``--depth-1`` option allows us to download only latest commit and save some time and bandwidth.
 If you want to get a full commit history, you can omit this option.

 Starting Iroha Container